Measure AI Traffic in Webflow: Free and Paid Tools

 Conclusion

-Free tools are good for getting started: Lighthouse, GSC, Bing Webmaster Tools, and the GA4 AI Assistant Channel reliably show whether and to what extent AI systems lead to your website at all.
-However, if you want to optimize specifically, you should start with a tool like AEO Copilot to perform targeted prompt tracking and gain concrete insights for improvements – which prompts already trigger your brand, where competitors are ahead, and what content is worth pursuing next.
-Ahrefs Brand Radar remains the option for teams already working within the Ahrefs ecosystem and who can afford the higher price.
+Free tools are great for getting started: Lighthouse, GSC, Bing Webmaster Tools, Microsoft Clarity, and the GA4 AI Assistant channel reliably show whether and to what extent AI systems are driving traffic to your website.
+However, if you want to optimize effectively, you should start with a tool like AEO Copilot to perform targeted prompt tracking and gain concrete insights for improvements—such as which prompts trigger your brand, where competitors are ahead, and which content is worth creating next.

 Frequently asked questions